Unsafe transport leads to death: Farmworkers 'disposable'?

 Of the 1.1 million farmworkers in the U.S., 71 percent are foreign-born, according to the U.S. Department of Labor.
 Nearly half of those acknowledge working here illegally.

+Whenever he could, Chavez dutifully wired money home.
+Then, on Nov.
+6, 2015, tragedy struck.

-When the crash investigations began, a pattern of alleged safety violations emerged.
-Officials say the bus, purchased by Vasquez just the day before, was not registered with the Labor Department — meaning the company was not authorized to use it to transport workers.
-Driver Roberto Vasquez, Juan’s brother, did not have a commercial operator’s license.
+Investigators allege that the bus wasn’t registered with the Labor Department — meaning the company was not authorized to use it to transport workers.
+The driver did not have a commercial operator’s license.

-In addition, the vehicle was woefully underinsured, says Schell, who has been working with the victims’ families.
-With a capacity of 47, it should have been insured for around $5 million; Vasquez’s liability coverage was one-fifth of that.
-And his workers’ compensation policy did not cover the journey home.
+Schell, who’s been working with the victims’ families, says Vasquez should have had liability insurance of around $5 million, but that he carried only one-fifth that amount.
+The company’s workers’ compensation policy did not cover the journey home.

 In the two years prior to the crash, Vasquez Citrus had been cited 22 times for alleged violations, from underage drivers to vehicles with worn tires, according to the Federal Motor Carrier Safety Administration.
-The Labor Department had also cited Juan Vasquez for failure to provide safe vehicles, going back to 2007.
-But no fines were issued.
+The Labor Department had cited Juan Vasquez for failure to provide safe vehicles back in 2007, but issued no fines.

-Lori Flores, a history professor at Stony Brook University who has studied the Mexican farmworker movement, says the scenario is all too familiar.
+Lori Flores, a professor at Stony Brook University, calls the regulatory apparatus “an honor system.”

-It was the tragedy two generations earlier that convinced Congress that migrants needed special protection on the road.

 On Sept.
-17, 1963, a makeshift bus carrying 58 migrant workers was returning to a labor camp when it was struck by a freight train at an unmarked crossing outside the town of Chualar, California.
-The “bus” was essentially a flatbed truck fitted with two parallel wooden benches, with no restraints.
-Thirty-two workers died and 25 were severely injured.
-The driver was unlicensed.
+17, 1963, a makeshift bus carrying 58 migrant workers was struck by a freight train outside Chualar, California.
+Thirty-two workers died.

-In the wake of Chualar and another incident that year that killed 27, Congress passed a law requiring contractors to provide proof of liability insurance and to inform workers about housing, wages and transportation.
-But many didn’t bother even to register.

 More than 10,000 farm labor contractors are registered under MSPA, but Labor’s Wage and Hour Division has just 976 investigators to police them, plus the millions of other businesses covered by the laws it enforces.